mansu/flame_graph_cheat_sheet/README.md

 Typically time waiting for IO is not captured in a flamegraph since the CPU doesn't spend cycles waiting for a network call.
 To identify if we are waiting for IO in a flamegraoh, look at the tip of the needles to see if that is waiting on an IO function.

+## Identifying contention or deadlocks

+The tip of the needle in a flame graph shows the function we are waiting on.
+So, if multiple threads are deadlocked, following the needles often on a wide base would the paths your code took to deadlock or contention.

 ## Useful links
 * [Miha Rekar - What Are Flame Graphs and How to Read Them, RubyConfBY 2017](https://www.youtube.com/watch?v=6uKZXIwd6M0) - Great talk in reading a flame graph.